 Eugene’s lack of shyness and his facility with Italian had allowed him to meet a lot of people in Rome.
 Possibly the worst thing about the student thing he was doing – and nothing had prepared him for this, startlingly obvious though it should have been – was that he had done it before, so his fellow-students held little interest for him.
 He had gone to Rome determined to avoid its Brits and the castes they set up; class system in tatters at home, he was fond of saying, they relocate abroad to set up another.
 Americans seemed no better.
 No, if you wanted to do the Italian job, you did it with Italians.
 Before he lived in Italy he thought Italians would be, among other things, of course: noisy, vulgar, over-expressive, neurotic, vain, obsessed by trivia and unaware of the world outside their country.
 He found them to be engaging, quiet, articulate, reserved, and very aware of their place in the world.
 They were indeed a bit vain, a quality of which he discreetly approved.
 They were not as well-dressed as he had been led to believe, and even in Milan you could do a summer evening walk and see entire families dressed like Beavis and Butthead.
 They were funny, though – an amazing quality – irreverent, and tolerant.
 He understood at last where all those jokes about Italian soldiers running away from battles came from: they genuinely couldn’t be arsed to fight wars conjured up for them by uniformed buffoons and despots.
 Perhaps the only thing that annoyed Eugene about Italy was its tendency to do things tomorrow, which, coupled with his own very same habit, made its north European bureaucracy all the more disagreeable.

-Ezio lived in a sprawling block on top of Artisana, in theory in his mum’s basement, though in fact she had shrunk her life into two rooms, and his part of the apartment was completely separate from hers.
-He had a blue-black quiff, blue-black eyes, wore blue-black shirts and jeans, had olive skin, white teeth that shone in the dark, and a classic Roman nose: Ezio was a design-classic Roman.
+Olly lived in a sprawling block in Testaccio, in theory in his mum’s basement, though in fact she had shrunk her life into two rooms, and his part of the apartment was separate from hers.
+He had a blue-black quiff, blue-black eyes, wore blue-black shirts and jeans, had olive skin, white teeth that shone in the dark, and a classic Roman nose: Olly was a design-classic Roman.

 He was still trying in vain to practise his dreadful English before Eugene cured him of it, so, on Eugene’s first visit there he asked, “You like?”